PX4/PX4-Avoidance/README.md

   * A local, VFH+ based planner that plans (including some history) in a vector field histogram
   * A global, graph based planner that plans in a traditional occupancy grid

+**The full PX4 Developer documentation is available on: https://dev.px4.io and includes more computer vision (including VIO) examples.**

 [![PX4 Avoidance video](http://img.youtube.com/vi/VqZkAWSl_U0/0.jpg)](https://www.youtube.com/watch?v=VqZkAWSl_U0)